landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 [![SerializeLinker HLIL](/img/splinter-cell/linker_save.png)](/img/splinter-cell/linker_save.png)

 And what is the purpose of this code?
-As it turns out, savegames are _also_ Unreal Packages in the same format!
+As it turns out, user game saves are just Unreal Objects serialized in the same format -- sans compression and other oddities that go along with it!

 [![SaveObject HLIL](/img/splinter-cell/save_fn.png)](/img/splinter-cell/save_fn.png)

 ### Patching OG Xbox Binaries

 In order to do interesting things, we need to run our own code alongside the game.
 Debugger scripts are simply too slow and unreliable, so we need something running in the emulator or on a physical device.
+It'd also be cool if I could write a QEMU plugin for the emulator... but that's another rabbit hole.

 Injecting code into a game on Windows or Unix is easy.
 You can `CreateRemoteThread()` or DLL hijack on Windows, and on Unix use `LD_PRELOAD`.
 On Xbox 360 you can "inject" persistent DLLs.
 On original Xbox, you have one process with (as far as I know), no DLLs.